 Why should the public believe NASA can manage the safety of a nuclear power system's development given its Space Shuttle safety record?

 NASA has an outstanding record of safety in launching spacecraft carrying nuclear power systems, with 17 successful launches and no failures over the past three decades.

 NASA continues to study, plan and practice how to improve the performance of these processes, applies this extensive experience to every launch, and prepares for likely outcomes.
 This includes extensive radiological contingency planning, with related resources in place for each launch in the unlikely event of an accident.

 NASA and the Department of Energy place the highest priority on assuring the safety of their workers and the general public during activities that utilize radioactive materials, and at related facilities.

-The plutonium dioxide fuel used in an RPS is a specially refined, fire-resistant ceramic material that is manufactured and used in the form of pellets to reduce the possibility of dispersing the fuel in a launch or reentry accident.
+The plutonium oxide fuel used in an RPS is a specially refined, fire-resistant ceramic material that is manufactured and used in the form of pellets to reduce the possibility of dispersing the fuel in a launch or reentry accident.

 This ceramic resists being dissolved in water and reacts little with other chemicals.
 If fractured, the ceramic—like a broken coffee cup—tends to break into relatively large particles and chunks that pose significantly less hazard than inhalable microscopic particles.

 What is the material that the plutonium oxide fuel is "clad" in?

 Multiple layers of protective material help protect and contain the fuel, and reduce the chance of a release of the plutonium oxide during an accident.
 The plutonium oxide pellets are first clad in iridium, a corrosion-resistant metal with a high melting point greater than 4,820 degrees Fahrenheit (2,660 degrees Celsius).

 How long will an RPS continue to produce power?